Jake Fraley Player Props: Reds vs. Pirates

 Pirates Pitching Rankings (2022)

-- The Pirates pitching staff was 22nd in MLB last season with a collective 7.9 strikeouts per nine innings.
+- The Pirates' 4.66 team ERA ranked 26th across all MLB pitching staffs.

-- The Pirates had the 26th-ranked team ERA across all MLB pitching staffs (4.66).
+- Velasquez makes his first start of the season for the Pirates.

-- In his last appearance on Monday, Oct.
-3, the 43-year-old left-hander, started and went six innings against the Tampa Bay Rays.
+- In his last appearance on Wednesday, Oct.
+5, the 30-year-old right-hander, came out of the bullpen and went 3 1/3 innings against the Minnesota Twins.

 © 2023 Data Skrive.
 All rights reserved.